IZT

 The eighteen heavens of the realm of form, divided into four dhyana regions.

-The highest class of the four castes in ancient India at the period of Shakyamuni.
-They served Brahma, with offerings.
+The highest class of the four main castes in ancient India at the period of Shakyamuni.
+They served Brahma with offerings.

-The Enlightened One; the first of the Triple Gem, along with the Dharma and Sangha.
+The Enlightened One; the first of the Triple Gem, along with Dharma and Sangha.

-The Doctrine of the Buddha.
-It means the Buddhist Sutra.
+The Doctrine of the Buddha, i.e. the Buddhist Sutra.

 Buddha-nature; according to the Mahayana view, the true, immutable, and eternal nature of all things.
 All sentient beings possess the Buddha-nature.
-Therefore, it is potential for them to attain Enlightenment and become a Buddha, but it is requires to be cultivated in order to be revealed.
+Therefore it is possible for them to attain Enlightenment and become a Buddha, but it requires to be cultivated in order to be revealed.

 The basic enlightened nature of sentient beings, which is chronically obscured by their ignorance.

-According to the highest teaching of Buddhism, buddhahood cannot be separately attained, because it has been fundamentally and perfectly primordial.
+According to the highest teaching of Buddhism, buddhahood cannot be separately attained, because it is fundamentally and perfectly primordial.

 ^ top